mozilla-mobile/mozilla-vpn-client/docs/dev-setup/android.md

 $ conda activate vpn-android
 ```
 ### Optional: Choosing your QT Version:
-By default this enviroment will be setup to use the QT-Version noted in env.yml
+By default this environment will be setup to use the QT-Version noted in env.yml
 If you need any other architecture you need to set `QT_VERSION` before continuing.
 ```
 $ conda env config vars set QT_VERSION=1.2.3